The 17 Best Gambling Books Money Can Buy in 2019

 By Doug J. Swanson

-Blood Aces follows the story of Benny Binion as he rises to prominence as the originator of the World Series Poker (WSOP).
-The cowboy, gangster, and casino owner uses a combination of determination, vision and genius contrivance in all he does.
+Blood Aces follows the story of Benny Binion as he rises to prominence as the originator of the World Series of Poker (WSOP), the most important Poker event in the history of gambling.

 Blackbelt in Blackjack